Doodle Labeller (Doodler)

 where the required arguments are:

-: see the above but for "data/label_images"max_x_steps
+• label_folder: see the above but for "data/label_images"

-: a dictionary of class names and associated colours as hex codes (starting with#
+• classes: a dictionary of class names and associated colours as hex codes (starting with #).
+There are various online colour pickers including this one

 and the optional arguments and their default values:

-: the number of bands in the input imagery (e.g. 1, 3, or 4).
-Default = 3create_gtiff
+• num_bands: the number of bands in the input imagery (e.g. 1, 3, or 4).
+Default = 3

-: the factor by which to downsample by imagery.
-Default = 5 (this might seem large, but trust me the CRF is very cpu and memory intensive otherwise, and the results work with a largefact
+• fact: the factor by which to downsample by imagery.
+Default = 5 (this might seem large, but trust me the CRF is very cpu and memory intensive otherwise, and the results work with a large fact turn out ok.
+Reduce to get finer resolution results by be warned, it will take a lot longer. )

-, will search through more hyperparameters and will take longer.
+• optim: if True, will search through more hyperparameters and will take longer.
 For problem imagery

-This file can be saved anywhere and called anything, but it must have the .json
+This file can be saved anywhere and called anything, but it must have the .json format extension.

-doodler.py
+Run doodler.py

-Run Assuming you have already activated the conda environment (conda activate doodler
+Assuming you have already activated the conda environment (conda activate doodler - see above) ...

 you will need to cd to the directory you will be working in, for example: